GamerRodri/SocialCraft-Official-Versions-List/README.txt

+# Website Link
+You can see the versions [here](https://gamerrodri.github.io/SocialCraft-Official-Versions-List/).

 DISCLAIMER:

 If you use the official Minecraft launcher, this may not work as there are configurations that might mess with your gameplay afterwards, so unless you know what you are doing, you may procced.